dhellmann/pymotw-3/source/sys/threads.rst

 control so that it runs for a while.
 This is illustrated in the first set of output where the interval is set to 1 millisecond.

-For longer intervales, the active thread will be able to complete more work before it is forced to release control.
+For longer intervals, the active thread will be able to complete more work before it is forced to release control.
 This is illustrated by the order of the name values in the queue in the second example using an interval of 10 milliseconds.